Massachusetts Recreational Cannabis Stores Anticipate Reopening

 Top regulators support the re-opening of adult-use dispensaries

-In a virtual press conference last Thursday, top cannabis regulators in the state expressed support for .
+In a virtual press conference last Thursday, top cannabis regulators in the state expressed support for allowing recreational cannabis stores to reopen.

 Massachusetts Cannabis Control Commission’s (CCC) chairman, Steve Hoffman, said he believes the state’s recreational dispensaries could easily adopt the same social distancing measures being employed by medical cannabis dispensaries in the state, which have been allowed to remain open under the stay-at-home order.
 In addition, Hoffman said that it was “unfair” for Baker to shutter recreational businesses during the pandemic, as the recreational industry doesn’t qualify for any federal assistance programs.

-Last week, State Senator Diana DiZoglio put forward a bill that would establish that would extend to the cannabis industry and other similar industries currently excluded from receiving federal aid.
+Last week, State Senator Diana DiZoglio put forward a bill that would establish a state-level relief program that would extend to the cannabis industry and other similar industries currently excluded from receiving federal aid.

 “I have no concerns whatsoever that we can operate this business safely,” said Hoffman, during the press conference.
 “I think we’ve demonstrated that we can do so on the medical side of the business… [and] I think there’s absolutely no reason we can’t do exactly the same thing on the adult-use side.”